SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: The framework of

 \textbf{Structure Encoders} The structure encoder is to construct structural features $\mathcal{Z} _{u,x} \in \RR^k$ for each node $x$ in the sampled node set $\mathcal{S}_u$.
-These features are provably crucial for inference tasks involving multiple nodes~\cite{zhang2021labeling}, and can be conceptually understood as defining the position of node $x$ in relation to the anchor node $u$ within its neighborhood.
-One possible choice is landing probabilities (LPs) of random walk \cite{li2019optimizing,li2020distance,yin2022algorithm}: each element $\mathcal{Z}_{u,x}[i]$ stores the counts of node $x$ landed at step $i$ of all walks sampled by the walk-based sampler starting at $u$ divided by the total number of walks.
-By definition, landing probabilities can be obtained along with the walk sampling procedure.
-Another option is the shortest path distance (SPD) between $x$ and $u$ \cite{zhang2018link,li2020distance,zhang2021labeling}.
-PPR scores~\cite{jeh2003scaling} are also useful structural features and can be computed during the metric-based sampler runs.
-Later, we denote the group of structural features for all nodes in $\mathcal{S}_u$ as $\mathcal{Z}_u = \{\mathcal{Z}_{u,x} | x \in \mathcal{S}_u\}$.
+These features prove to be crucial for inference tasks on graphs involving multiple nodes~\cite{zhang2021labeling} and can be conceptually understood as anchoring sampled node $x$ in the seed $u$'s neighborhood.
+One possible choice is landing probabilities of random walk \cite{li2019optimizing,li2020distance,yin2022algorithm}: each element $\mathcal{Z}_{u,x}[i]$ stores the counts of node $x$ landed at step $i$ of all walks rooted at the seed $u$ divided by the number of walks performed by the sampler.
+Landing probabilities (LPs) can be computed along with walk sampling.
+Another option is the shortest path distance (SPD) between $x$ and $u$ \cite{zhang2018link,li2020distance,zhang2021labeling}, which records their relative distance in terms of reachability.
+PPR scores~\cite{jeh2003scaling} is also a popular structural feature and can be naturally obtained by running a PPR-based sampler.
+Later, we denote the collection of structural features for all nodes in $\mathcal{S}_u$ as $\mathcal{Z}_u = \{\mathcal{Z}_{u,x} | x \in \mathcal{S}_u\}$.